radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/installation-and-deployment/07-database/index.md

 > It is recommended to have two distinct schemas on the same database, for consistency during backups & restore operations
 > But it is also possible to use two distinct databases

-You will also find included SQL scripts that are used by Brainwave's Support Services and can be used as **examples** to create the databases on the different platforms.
+You will also find included SQL scripts that are used by Radiant Logic Support Services and can be used as **examples** to create the databases on the different platforms.

 ### Microsoft SQL Server